 If you are already using a tracker or health app of some sort, chances are it syncs with Noom.
 As of today the list is Fitbit (but of course!), Bewell Connect, Misfit Wearables, Biomedtrics, Movable, Moves App, Fitbug, Polar, Garmin Connect, Qardio, iHealth, Runkeeper, Jawbone UP, Sony Lifelog, Life Trak, Striiv, Lumo, Withings, Microsoft, and YOO.

-The day I actually joined Noom, I started by taking their Quiz to Get My Customized Plan.
-They offered a short free trial but I really wasn't interested in it.
+The day I actually joined Noom, I started by taking their Quiz to Get A Customized Plan.

-After I joined I received an email from a concierge coach introducing me to the program.
-She paired me with a coach who matched my goals and struggles, and assigned me to a group with other people who recently joined.
+I also got a message from a concierge coach introducing me to the program.
+It took a few days but she paired me with a goal coach who matched my goals and struggles, and assigned me to a group with other people who recently joined.

-What's Included in the App?
+What's Included in the Noom Weight Loss App?